 I could already see a positive change in how the team was moving forward.
 This was the first time I facilitated a new team to carry out such an experience by themselves, the experience helped me understand things more deeply and further strengthened my understanding of the same framework.

 Young designers often jump directly into the tool to work on a design approach.
 Using tools like Figma/Sketch, which are suitable for high fidelity interfaces deviates them from the real solution, leading them to focus on visual design & other details instead of ideation and problem solving.
 A good idea during such times is to focus on sketching ideas rapidly and have as many rough iterations as possible.

 Letting go of the tool and sketching was liberating for them.
 They put together a large number of ideas in a very short time.
 Giving feedback on each other’s ideas, combining the good parts of multiple ideas led to greater team collaboration and a higher quality output.
 I learnt this during my time at Obvious and seeing them benefitting directly was a great feeling.

 I really enjoyed facilitating similar sessions on our calls; helping them understand different processes which enabled them to get clarity, how to work within a well-defined scope and, also how to achieve great results at every step.
 Sharing the way I approach design and how it could work for them has been a convenient way for me to revisit concepts, approaches and thought processes.
 The experience of mentoring keen and open minded designers new to this field has been very fulfilling for me.

-Vikalp is also a mentor and speaker for ownpath’s Product Design Fellowship, which starts in July 2021.
+Vikalp is also a mentor and speaker for ownpath’s Product Design Fellowship.
+Accepting applications now.